The-pydude/BantuWeb3/README.md

-# BantuWeb3
+##  BantuWeb3:
- AI-powered Web3 onboarding via chat, localized for emerging markets using Ethereum + XLayer + OKX + Polygon
+AI-Powered Web3 Onboarding for Emerging Markets

- MetaBantu is a lightweight AI chatbot that simplifies crypto onboarding via WhatsApp-style chat, localized in Pidgin or Hausa/Yoruba, and rewards users with Web3 assets through smart contracts
+**BantuWeb3** is a multilingual AI chatbot that simplifies Web3 onboarding using Ethereum + XLayer + OKX + Polygon.
+Designed for emerging markets, it explains wallets, NFTs, DeFi, and gas fees with local context — all via simple chat.

 ## Table of Contents